Central Administrator comes in two parts: a) the 'parent' extension and b) the 'child' extension.

 Installation of the child extension

 The installation of the plugin has to be done to each monitored Joomla website.
-These websites usually are the websites of the clients.
+These websites are usually the websites of the customers.
 Each one of these websites will be called as client's website.

 - Download the Central Administrator child extension.

 - In the Joomla control panel select: "Extensions" > "Manage" > "Install".